 Learn the Typical Rolling Fund Expenses

 AngelList does most of the administrative legwork related to setting up and running a fund, including entity registration, regulatory filings, banking services, KYC checks, distribution processes, financial reporting, legal agreements, capital calls, capital deployment, tax reporting, record keeping, and more.
-For those services, AngelList charges 0.15% of committed capital annually.
+For 10 years of those services, AngelList charges 2% + $25k of each quarterly fund size.

 These services might otherwise cost fund managers (also known as general partners or “GPs”) anywhere between $200k and $400k over the life of the fund.